kadena-io/pact/docs/pact-reference.md

 When [creating](#create-table) a table, a module name must also be specified.
-By this mechanism, tables are "guarded" or "encapsulated" by the module, such that direct access to the table via [data-access functions](#Database) is authorized by the module's admin keyset.
+By this mechanism, tables are "guarded" or "encapsulated" by the module, such that direct access to the table via [data-access functions](#Database) is authorized only by the module's admin keyset.
 However, *within module functions*, table access is unconstrained.
 This gives contract authors great flexibility in designing data access, and is intended to enshrine the module as the main "user" data access API.